opengeospatial/OGC-Web-API-Guidelines/README.md

     .../collections/highways/items - returns the features in the collection 'highways' .../collections/highways/items/A8 - returns the feature 'A8' in the collection 'highways'

-For resource types that consist of a single resource, the pattern at the end of the URI path is as follows where `resourceType` is in singular:
+For resource types that consist of a single resource, the pattern at the end of the URI path is as follows where `resourceType` is singular:

     .../{resourceType}